ForbesLindesay/atdatabases/docs/pg-typed.md

 ### oneRequired()

-If you know a record exists, you can use `onlyRequired` instead of `only`.
+If you know a record exists, you can use `oneRequired` instead of `one`.
 This will throw an error if the record does not exist.

 ```typescript
 import db, {users} from './database';